 Questions concerning travel policies may be directed towards: CLEAR: Karen Butterworth-Van Treeck- x8420 OSR: x3224

-Summer Research Fellows Poster Session Twelve Scholl College students presented their research at the Rosalind Franklin University Summer Poster Session on Wednesday Oct 5th, 2011.
-The Scholl students had all completed an eight week summer research fellowship program and eleven of the students were funded by CLEAR’s NIH research training grant.
+Summer Research Fellows Poster Session - Twelve Scholl College students presented their research at the Rosalind Franklin University Summer Poster Session on Friday, October 31, 2014.
+The Scholl students had all completed an eight week summer research fellowship program and ten of the students were funded by CLEAR’s NIH research training grant.
 Posters were judged on the basis of three general criteria: originality & creativity; appearance & presentation, and science & scholarship.
 Names of the student winners with their presentation titles and mentors are listed below.
-First place winners will represent Scholl College at the Midwest Student Biomedical Research Forum in Omaha, NE in February, 2012.
+First place winner will represent Scholl College at the Midwest Student Biomedical Research Forum in Omaha, NE in March, 2015.

 CONGRATULATIONS to ALL!

 Last Edited 10/27/15 at 1:30 PM Karen Butterworth - Van Treeck